Adding visitor capacity to a growing community.

 Fundraising is taking place to pay for materials like roofing, foundation, windows, doors, nails etc. We already have secured over $85,000 of in-kind donations in the form of labour and materials from many excellent supporters.
 Our goal is to raise an additional $15,000 however, the more money we raise, the higher quality the structures will be.
 Fundraisers »

 Once built, the dwellings will be available for rent for a modest fee not only by participants involved in Harvest Moon workshops and performers at the Harvest Moon Festival, but also to the general public to use as a retreat destination.
-Construction has begun as of March 2013.
+Construction began March 2013.
 Blog »